lensesio/stream-reactor/README.md

 *   Upgrade to Cassandra driver 3.3.0 and refactor Cassandra tests
 *   Fix on JMS source transacted queues #285 thanks @matthedude !
 *   Fix on Cassandra source, configurable timespan queries.
 You can now control the timespan the Connector will query for
-*   Allow start poll timestamp in Cassandra source
 *   Allow setting initial query timestamp on Cassandra source
 *   Allow multiple primary keys on the redis sink
-*   Fixes to handle dates and big decimal in Influx sink
-*   Added a **Apache Pulsar source and sink**!!!

 **0.3.0**